tinybots/epi_solutions/README.md

 # epi_solutions
-Solutions to problems in the EPI book (Python)
+Solutions to problems in the EPI book using Python